Tikvah Support Program

 “The biggest fear a family member has for a child with special needs is his or her future.
 For children with special needs, the future is never certain nor concrete.
 Academic programs, extracurricular activities and anything that supports our friends with special needs, are constantly being reshaped.
 Eligibility is redefined, funding is dropped and the future is unpredictable.
 But, here at camp, a place I never would have thought to be the constant for individuals like my campers, there is Tikvah, and there is hope.” -Allision Davis

-- Low camper to counselor ratio to meet campers needs
+- Low camper to counselor ratio

 - Smaller cabin groupings available

 - Thorough preparation, including Social Stories, provided prior to camp

 Some words from our director: Making Camp a Home Away from Home for Every Child

 For additional questions please contact Dr. Audra Kaplan, Director of Tikvah Support and Camper Care at firstname.lastname@example.org

 Not ready to send your child off to camp without you?